Make egg box animals

 9. Your ladybird is finished!

-Share your pictures using #DiscoverLearnPlay
+Share your pictures with us using #DiscoverLearnPlay

 DOWNLOADS AND RESOURCES